 It’s been two years since the Mob Psycho 100 anime first aired and ONE has kept busy.
 To put the anime’s source material into perspective, the ending of Mob Psycho 100 Episode 12 correlated with the story events in Chapter 50 of Volume 6 of the manga.
 As of this article’s publishing, ONE has published over 100 chapters in the series, with MP100 Volume 15 of the manga scheduled to come out on October 19, 2017.
 It’s expected that the ending contained in Volume 16 will be released in the spring of 2018.

 Some fans had speculated that ONE intended on ending the manga at Chapter 100, but then the creator started using chapter sub-headings heavily.
 For example, ONE is currently up to Mob Psycho 100 Chapter 100.6 and several “chapters” are composed of 10 sub-chapters.
 As such, with only 51 chapters to adapt into the second season, the number of episodes is highly likely to be 12 once again.
 Unfortunately, that means Mob Psycho 100 Season 3 will never happen unless Bones decides to go with ample filler episodes.
 However, there is plenty of source material for Mob Psycho 100 Season 2.

 Mob Psycho 100 Season 2 Release Date

-As of this publishing, the anime production committee has not announced anything official about the Mob Psycho 100 Season 2 release date, although this article will be updated as soon as the anime sequel is confirmed.
+As of this publishing, anime studio Bones has not announced the Mob Psycho 100 Season 2 release date, although this article will be updated as soon as the anime sequel is confirmed to be in production.
 However, there can be reasonable speculation about when, or if, the Mob Psycho 100 Season 2 premiere date may occur.